Sustainable Diffusion-based Incentive Mechanism for Generative AI-driven Digital Twins in Industrial Cyber-Physical Systems: Generative AI-driven Digital Twin Architecture

 \subsection{Real-time Physical Data Collection}

 Real-time data collection from the physical space is the first step in constructing DTs in ICPSs\cite{yu2024bi}.
-The required data, such as equipment parameters and real-time operation, are collected by industrial infrastructures\cite{zhang2022advancements}.
+The required data, such as historical equipment parameters and real-time operation, are collected by industrial infrastructures such as IIoT devices and the industrial data center\cite{zhang2022advancements}, where real-time sensing data allows DTs to continuously mirror the current state of the physical system, and historical data can be used for training predictive models within DTs.
 However, due to the heterogeneity of diverse sensing sources, some real-world data may be insufficient and confidential\cite{zhang2022advancements}, affecting the rendering quality of DTs.
-Fortunately, GAI aids in data generation\cite{wen2024generativeIoT}, which can provide ultra-realistic industrial data based on the collected data to improve DT training.
+Fortunately, GenAI supports data generation by capturing data distributions from the actual physical system\cite{wen2024generativeIoT}, which can provide ultra-realistic industrial data based on the collected data to improve DT training.
+For instance, the authors in \cite{tao2024wireless} utilized a Generative Adversarial Network (GAN)-based model to generate a sufficient dataset, which is used to train DT models.